swagkarna/Defeat-Defender-V1.2.0/README.md

 ### 3. Windows FireWall
 ### 4. Windows Smart Screen(Permanently)
 ### Bypasssing Windows-Defender Techniques :
 ## Dont Compile the bat file to exe ..
-Because Defender will flass as virus.So  use winrar to Create "exe" using "SFXOption"And Choose Encrypt Filename and Set Password For your File.
+Because Defender will flag as virus.So  use winrar to Create "exe" using "SFXOption"And Choose Encrypt Filename and Set Password For your File.
 ## Use %temp% to extract files in temporary folder
 ## Behind The Scenes :
 ## When Batch file is executed it ask for admin permissions.After getting admin privileage it starts to disable windows defender real time protectin , firewall , smartscreen and starts downloading our backdoor from server and it will placed in startup folder.